Skip to content

 In that case, you can use scene inheritance.
 Just make a new scene and instantiate a scene into it without having a root node: Pasted image 20240809110439.png

-As you can see, the nodes in that scene turn yellow, and hovering over the root shows what the scene inherits from.
+As you can see, the nodes in the derived scene turn yellow (to indicate that they come from the base scene)’, and hovering over the root shows what the scene inherits from.

 Another indicator that this is the pattern you want is if you find yourself trying to call SetScript and casting the type of the scene to something else.